 - In Old China, pearls were said to protect their wearer’s from fire and dragons.

 - In medieval Europe, their pure white shimmer was tied to religious beliefs, symbolising the chastity of the bride on her wedding day.

 How Netflix made pearls trendy

 If you’re in the 18-35 age group, then up until recently, wearing pearls might not have seemed as fashionable to you as it was to your grandmother when she was young.

-However, the blockbusting Netflix series, The Crown, has changed this.
+However, the blockbusting Netflix series, The Crown, has changed all this.
 Claire Foy and Olivia Colman, the actors who play The Queen at different ages, are often seen on screen wearing pearls.
 It has caused a huge boom in the pearl’s popularity.

 READ NEXT – 10 Best Pearl Birthstone Gifts for June.

 Beautiful pearl jewellery pieces, perfect for any occasion